caraballofelix88/zounds/README.md

   - [ ] Shore up signal context, handle edge cases (like reaching a node cap)
   - [ ] Handle node deregistration
   - [ ] Signals currently stuck as f32s, but how to extend to other types?
+    - Currently stuck with f32s for a couple of reasons
+      - Heterogeneous types in Port abstraction kind of weird
+      - Structure to store heterogeneous types not obvious
+        - This article talks through dense allocation of tagged union values by way of an "Array of Variant Arrays" -- https://alic.dev/blog/dense-enums
+          - break up union tags by their value type size/alignment
+          - set up separate arrays for each bucket size (eg. f32, u32 both fit in the 4-wide array, so they can cohabitate)
+          - Would need to add type tags to Signals (a big ergo win)
+  - [ ] how to free up scratch space if/when nodes are removed from the graph?
+  - [ ] Remove dynamic port idea, needs more time in the oven and is getting in the way of other stuff
   - [ ] Support multi-channel output
     - How to mux/demux across different channel counts?
   - [ ] Configurable Context, allow for comptime definition of node store size, etc.
   - [ ] Block-based processing, to allow for more sophisticated effects
+  - [ ] Signal graph processing should pipe into buffer for consumption by backend, instead of being fed straight in
+  - [ ] Producing signals should be on a separate thread from consumption

 - Synth
   - [ ] Polyphonic synth node